d-e-a-3/cheatsheets/vim.md

 :s/old/new | To substitute new for the first old in a line type :s/old/new/g | To substitute new for all 'old's on a line type :#,#s/old/new/g | To substitute phrases between two line #'s type :%s/old/new/g | To substitute all occurrences in the file type :%s/old/new/gc | To ask for confirmation each time add 'c' :r FILENAME | Insert the contents of a file
-:r !ls | Read the output of the command and insert it below the cursor v  motion  :w FILENAME | saves the Visually selected lines in file FILENAME :setlocal spell spelllang=en_us | Enable spellcheck.
+:r !ls | Read the output of the command and insert it below the cursor v  motion  :w FILENAME | saves the Visually selected lines in file FILENAME :setlocal spell spelllang=en_us | Enable spellcheck zg | Add the word that is under the cursor into (~/.vim/spell/spellfile